Jacobbshapiro/Black-jack/readme.md

 const KING = 10
 const ACE = 1 || 11

 // Variables
-//player recieves 2 random cards on start of game
+player recieves 2 random cards on start of game

 // Cached element referances
-//ask player stand or hit if hit player recieves 1 card
-//if bust game is over
+ask player stand or hit if hit player recieves 1 card if bust game is over

 // Event listeners
-//clicks on stand and hit button
+clicks on stand and hit button

 // Functions
-//function for dealing
+function for dealing
-//function for stand
+function for stand
-//function for hit
+function for hit
+function to shuffle